xelatihy/yocto-gl/docs/yocto/yocto_bvh.md

 Two wrappers, `bvh_scene` and `bvh_shape` are used to store the BVH for [Yocto/Scene](yocto_scene.md) scenes and shapes.
 For shapes, we store a single BVH, while for scene we store the scene BVH and all shapes BVHs.
-These wrappers also store references to Intel's Embree BVH, if available.
 These wrappers does not store copies to shape or scene data, so that data is passed in for all subsequent calls.

+These wrappers can alternatively store references to Intel's Embree BVH, for faster ray-scene intersection.
+To use Embree, the library should be compiled with Embree support by setting the `YOCTO_EMBREE` compile flag and linking to Embree's libraries.

 ## Building BVH